What is Mammography?

 According to a 2023 study shared by the American Heart Association (AHA):

-- Women with breast artery calcification had a 21% rate of developing cardiovascular disease in the next 10 years.
+- Among women with breast artery calcification, the rate of developing cardiovascular disease in the next 10 years was determined to be 21%.

-- In contrast, this rate was about 11% in women without breast artery calcification.
+- In contrast, this rate was approximately 11% in women without breast artery calcification.

-- Women with calcification also had significantly higher rates of hypertension and diabetes.
+- Women with detected calcification also had significantly higher rates of hypertension and diabetes.

 Heart and vascular diseases are among the most common causes of death in both men and women.
-However, in recent years, while this rate has decreased in men, it remains constant in women.
+However, while this rate has decreased in men in recent years, it remains constant in women.
 This indicates that heart diseases in women are not being diagnosed early enough.

-Cardiovascular diseases in women can often progress with atypical findings and may be noticed later.
-Therefore, it’s crucial to evaluate common screening methods like mammography for cardiovascular diseases as well.
+Cardiovascular diseases in women can often present with atypical symptoms and may be detected later.
+Therefore, evaluating common screening methods like mammography for cardiovascular diseases is of great importance.

 Breast Artery Calcification: What Does It Mean?

-Calcification in breast arteries suggests that similar hardening processes may be occurring in other vascular areas of the body.
-This can be associated with:
+Calcification in the breast artery suggests that similar hardening processes may be occurring in other vascular regions of the body.
+This condition can be associated with:

 - Chronic inflammation